kthrog/VaxStats/protocolReport/userCommunity.md

 | Protect sensitive data before placing in public repository | _“As a local government employee, I want to ensure that any data released to the repository won’t compromise personally identifiable information of citizens.”_ |
 | Know how datasets will be stored, secured, and accessed in the future | _“As a researcher, I want to know if this data is secure, and if it will be available persistently in the future.”_ |

+## Motivations & Future Goals
+While VaxStats strives to be a data-driven source for information about vaccination, the repository also actively advocates for better vaccination data to be made available to the public.
+Not only does the general public deserve to know immunization and exemption rates for their area, the VaxStats team believes up-to-date, accessible, and reusable data can improve community awareness about the importance of vaccination from vaccine-preventable diseases, and can also serve as an early indicator of disease outbreak risk.

+Currently, the Pacific Northwest states of Idaho, Oregon, and Washington release vaccination data in varying levels of quality, but even the best available datasets could stand to be improved.

+At a minimum, VaxStats advocates for vaccination data to be:
+- Fully released as raw, non-transformed files
+- Available in machine-readable format
+- Contextualized with descriptions, metadata, and supporting documentation